 In the latest DDU journal we look at what's required for a comprehensive complaints procedure, helping to make sure everyone at your practice understands the process for making and resolving complaints.
 Once you've read the article, test your knowledge to earn one hour of CPD.

 - Assessing capacity to consent in older patients

 - Reducing litigation risk when removing wisdom teeth

 ...and much more.

 Read the issue in full.

-This guidance was correct at publication 12/12/2018.
-It is intended as general guidance for members only.
+This page was correct at publication on 12/12/2018.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.